 If you haven’t been living under a rock for the past years, you must have heard about cold extracted coffee.
 One of the favorites on each coffee shop’s menu, it’s also a favorite for home brewing as well.

-So the basics are sound … it’s coffee that takes a longer time to extract, because the water temperature is lower.
+So the basics are sound … it’s coffee that takes a long time to extract because the water temperature is lower.
 Much lower, going as low as using iced water.

 Cold Brew Coffee

 Another way of cold extraction can produce an even better cold extracted coffee, but to be honest, it can be a pain in the a** to make sometimes.
-Cold drip coffee, sometimes called Dutch Coffee or Kyoto style cold brew.
+Cold drip coffee also called Dutch Coffee or Kyoto style cold brew.
 The basic principle is simple: (ice) cold water drips from a container over coarsely ground coffee.
 The yummy coffee drips to a container at the bottom.

 Is it worth the trouble?
 Yes.